 The Problem with Old Windows

-Because old windows are generally single-paned, they can be drafty and inefficient.
-This leads to heat loss through the glass and space around the windows.
-Since oxygen can corrode the surrounding window material, warp can also occur, further contributing to the loss of heat and cool air throughout the year.
+Because old windows are generally single-paned or air-filled double-paned, they can be drafty and inefficient.
+This leads to heat loss through the glass itself.
+Depending on the type of material the window frames are constructed out of as well as the insulation around the window, there could be further loss of heat and cool air contributing to higher energy bills.

 The Solution: Argon Gas in Windows

 What is Argon Gas?

 Double-paned windows can be filled with argon gas to help insulate a room and minimize the transfer of heat through the window glass.
 Argon gas is a colorless, odorless gas that has been used by window manufacturers for years.
 In triple-paned windows, like Stanek, both spaces between the glass panes are filled with argon gas, doubling the insulation.

 How does argon gas work to make windows more efficient for your home?

 Because argon gas is denser than air, adding it to the glass unit in double- or triple-paned windows improves thermal insulation efficiency.
 Used in conjunction with a special low-E (short for low emissivity) glass coating, argon gas windows bring the temperature of the window closer to room temperature.
 This process ultimately eliminates air currents and drafts that occur when differing temperatures meet.

 Are argon gas-filled windows right for me?